How do I plan and design a course?

 - overall learning environment (tone, promise and inclusivity)

-Research by Palmer, Wheeler and Aneece (2015) finds that students reading learning-focused syllabi had significantly more positive perceptions of the course, the instructor, and expectations of learning, compared to traditional ("content-focused") syllabi.
+Research by Palmer, Wheeler and Aneece (2015) finds that learning-focused syllabi were associated with significantly more positive student perceptions of the course, the instructor, and expectations of learning, compared to traditional ("content-focused") syllabi.

 Universal Design for Learning (from Enact-PTD, a California State University Consortium US Department of Education Grant)